 In September 1938 trenches were dug in a number of Newport parks, including in Beechwood Park, as a civil defence measure recommended by the Home Office.
 The Parks Committee decided that the trench(es) in Beechwood Park would be camouflaged and protected by planting shrubs and flower borders around them.
 The Parks Superintendent reported in January 1940 that the areas around the ARP trenches would shortly be planted with shrubs, and rustic screens would be erected near the entrances.

-During the 1939-45 War the military authorities occupied areas of the park, as described on a separate page.
+The 1939-45 world war had a number of impacts on the park, as described on a separate page.

 Sources of Information